Easy Ways to Teach Your Preteen About Money

 - Preteens think a lot about what's cool.
 Teach them about the traps of clever marketing and advertising.
 Look at magazine ads and TV commercials together and point out what's real and what's not.
 Ask what they think was done to make the product look cooler, what emotions they feel when they look at the ad, and explain that companies pay for advertising so their product looks appealing to us.

-- When buying items like computers, smartphones or pads for your preteen, do it over special occasions, like birthdays or holidays.
+- When buying items like computers, smartphones or tablets for your preteen, do it over special occasions, like birthdays or holidays.

 - Have your preteen try on all their school clothes once a year.
 Donate the things that don't fit.